TechnoShip123/LowLevelGame/README.md

 ### 🍎 MacOS (Universal)

-- `brew install sdl2 sdl2_image` — Install libraries with brew.
+- `brew install sdl2 sdl2_image` — Install libraries with Homebrew.

 That's it!
-The [`Makefile`](./Makefile) is intended for M1 and Intel users by using both the `/opt/homebrew` and `/usr/local` homebrew paths, so this should work automagically.
+The [`Makefile`](./Makefile) is intended for M1 and Intel users by using both the `/opt/homebrew` and `/usr/local` Homebrew paths, so this should work automagically.

 ### 🪟 Windows